Timespot1: A 28nm CMOS Pixel Read-Out ASIC for 4D Tracking at High Rates

 Another important characterization of the AFE is its performance for different input charges.
-Fig.~\ref{gr:sta_qin} shows $\sigma_{\mathrm{AFE}}$ for different input charges.
-Fig.~\ref{gr:tot_qin} shows the ToT linearity.
-Finally, Fig.~\ref{gr:ta_vs_tot} reports the relation of the signal TA and its ToT.
+Figure~\ref{gr:sta_qin} shows $\sigma_{\mathrm{AFE}}$ for different input charges.
+Figure~\ref{gr:tot_qin} shows the ToT linearity.
+Finally, Figure~\ref{gr:ta_vs_tot} reports the relation of the signal TA and its ToT.
 This relation is useful to correct the time-walk effect.
 It can be observed in each case that the issue with the OC is present for low baselines.
 As expected, the correct operation of the OC improves the per-channel signal variation.